Submitted: 12 December 2017; Revised: 25 January 2018; Accepted: 26 January 2018; Published online first: 7 February 2018

 The expiration of patents and other intellectual property rights for originator biologicals over the next decade opens up opportunities for biosimilars to enter the market and increase industry competition.
 Price reduction strategies should increase adoption among physicians and patients alike, spurring increases in the biosimilars market share.

 Although the US is the largest biologicals market globally, it is still playing catch up when it comes to biosimilars.
 EMA approved its first biosimilar back in 2006 and has now approved more than 38 biosimilars .
-In contrast, the US Food and Drug Administration (FDA) only approved its first biosimilar in 2015 and to date (January 2017) has approved four biosimilars , compare to 24 biosimilars currently approved in the EU .
-The US therefore currently accounts for only a small part of the global biosimilars market, while Europe is the largest contributor to biosimilar revenues worldwide.
+In contrast, the US Food and Drug Administration (FDA) only approved its first biosimilar in 2015 and to date (December 2017) has approved only nine biosimilars and two follow-on biologicals .

 The EU, however, is not without its problems.
 Uptake of biosimilars varies significantly between the different countries of the EU, with some, such as Italy and Spain, having quite low biosimilars use compared to countries where there is high acceptance of biosimilars, e.g. Austria, Germany, The Netherlands and Sweden .
 In fact, many countries appear to be struggling to find the most appropriate approach to encourage the use of biosimilars .
 However, favourable clinical outcomes demonstrated through clinical trials of biosimilars are expected to increase confidence and boost uptake of biosimilars.
 In fact, positive data on switching has already been demonstrated in the results of several trials comparing originator and biosimilar infliximab [9–11].
 In addition, results of the NOR-SWITCH study suggest that patients can safely be switched between originator and biosimilar infliximab .